Joan Collins Escapes London Apartment Fire

-Joan Collins, the actor who starred in the eighties hit Dynasty escaped a fire in her London apartment this weekend, and she has expressed that the whole event was “terrifying.”
+Joan Collins, the actress who starred in the ’80s hit Dynasty, escaped a fire in her London apartment this weekend, and she recounted that the whole event was “terrifying.”

 “They were both in the apartment.
 Joan smelt some smoke, and Percy went out to investigate.”

-Gibson discovered that the guest suite was on fire and used a fire extinguisher in the apartment, rushing in to start putting the fire out while Collins called for the fire brigade to come.
+Gibson discovered that the guest suite was on fire and used a fire extinguisher.
+Percy rushed in to start putting the fire out while Collins called for the fire brigade to come.

 “Percy really saved the day.”

-Gibson actually put the fire out with a fire extinguisher, and got the matter under control while the couple waited for the fire brigade.
+Gibson actually put the fire out with the fire extinguisher and got the matter under control while the couple waited for the fire brigade.
 The fire started in the guest suite in the late afternoon and tore through most of the room, charring the walls.
-When the fire company arrived it took ten people over an hour to bring the whole blaze under control and put out hot spots.
+When the fire company arrived, it took ten people over an hour to bring the whole blaze under control and put out hot spots.

 Joan Collins ‘Unhurt’ but ‘Very Shaken’ After Fire Breaks Out at Her London Apartment https://t.co/4gZy6C4Lce